 As the only available sweetener honey was an important food for Homo sapiens since his very beginnings.
-Indeed, the relation between bees and Homo sapiens started as early as stone age 105.
+Indeed, the relation between bees and Homo sapiens started as early as stone age .
 In order to reach the sweet honey, man was ready to risk his life (Figure 1).
-Already the first written reference to honey, a Sumerian tablet writing, dating back to 2100-2000 BC, mentions honey's use as a drug and an ointment 104, see Chapter 1 on Honey and History.
-In most ancient cultures honey has been used for both nutritional purposes and for medicine ^{32, 104, 106, 180}.
+Already the first written reference to honey, a Sumerian tablet writing, dating back to 2100-2000 BC, mentions honey's use as a drug and an ointment , see chapter 1 of the Bee Hexagon book on Honey and History.
+In most ancient cultures honey has been used for both nutritional purposes and for medicine 34, 105, 107, 183.
 According to the bible, the wise Solomon has said: "Eat honey my son, because it is good" (Old Testament, proverb 24:13).
 The belief, that honey is a nutrient, drug and an ointment has been carried into our days.
-For a long time in human history it was the only known sweetener, until industrial sugar production began to replace it after 1800 104.
-In the long human history honey has been not only as a nutrient but also as a medicine 180.
+For a long time in human history it was the only known sweetener, until industrial sugar production began to replace it after 1800 .
+In the long human history honey has been not only as a nutrient but also as a medicine .
 A medicine branch, called apitherapy, has developed in recent years, offering treatments for many diseases by honey and the other bee products (see Chapter 7).